 This is Outlook 2007's Organize pane:

-The Organize pane was removed from Outlook 2010.
-Instead, users will need to create Conditional formatting rules in the view.
+The Organize pane was removed from Outlook 2010 (and newer).
+Instead, users will need to create Conditional formatting rules in View Settings.
 While this is more work, especially for simple rules, I believe it will reduce confusion - many users had no idea that Organizer created Automatic formatting rules in the current view.
 When they changed views or moved items to other folders, the coloring was lost and they had no idea why.
 (Using the /Cleanviews switch will erase all custom views, including those created using Organize or Conditional formatting. )

 To create Conditional formatting rules, you need to open the Advanced View Settings dialog.
-There are several ways to get to this dialog in Outlook 2010, the easiest is to switch to the View tab, then click the View settings button.
+There are several ways to get to this dialog in Outlook 2010 and above, the easiest is to switch to the View tab, then click the View Settings button.

-Now click the Conditional Formatting button, then click Add to create your formatting rules.
+Now click the Conditional Formatting button, then click Add to create a formatting rule.

 To format all messages from a domain, add the domain name to the From field on the General tab.
 When you use the From field on the Advanced tab, Outlook looks at the Display name field, not the email address field.

 Rules are tied together using the AND operator.
-A single rules From Mary OR To Mark is not possible unless you enable the QueryBuilder.
+A single rule such as From Mary OR To Mark is not possible unless you enable the QueryBuilder.